eploko/pegjs-loader/README.md

 This project adheres to [Semantic Versioning](http://semver.org/).
 Every release, along with the migration instructions, if any, is documented on the Github [Releases](https://github.com/eploko/pegjs-loader/releases) page.

+## Thanks

+[Victor Homyakov](https://github.com/victor-homyakov) for the propagation of the cache option.

 ## License

 MIT (http://www.opensource.org/licenses/mit-license.php)